lcpoletto/tasks/README.md

 # Task Management API
-This project defines a Task Management API using Java, AWS Lambda, AWS Api Gateware and terraform.
+This project defines a Task Management API using Java, AWS Lambda, AWS Api Gateway and terraform.

 ## Getting Started
 After you clone the repo you will need to package the project by using Gradle: